GlacioHack/xdem/doc/source/terrain.md

 min_curvature.plot(cmap="RdGy_r", cbar_title="Minimal curvature (100 / m)", vmin=-1, vmax=1, interpolation="antialiased")
 ```

-## Windowed indexes
+## Windowed attributes

-xDEM supports a wide range of **windowed index attributes**, for which the calculations are based solely on the distribution of pixels within a window.
+xDEM supports a wide range of **windowed attributes**, for which the calculations are based solely on the distribution of pixels within a window.

 In the following, we describe these attributes using the annotation $z_{ij}$ for pixels, centered on $z_{00}$, with a pixel resolution west-east of $\Delta x$ and south-north of $\Delta y$.
-For example, for a 3x3 window:
+For example, for a 3x3 window could be annotated:

 ```{list-table}
    :widths: 1 1 1 1